Gwen McCrae: 2000s and beyond

-In 2004, McCrae released her first gospel album.
-In 2008, rap DJ and producer Madlib released his album, WLIB AM: King of the Wigflip which includes the song "Gamble on Ya Boy", based on a "I Found Love" sample, from McCrae's album, Melody of Life.
+In 2000, McCrae released the single "Gittin' What I Want", which reached number 16 on the Billboard Hot R&B/Hip-Hop Singles Sales chart.
+McCrae released her first gospel album, I'm Not Worried, in 2004.
+In 2008, rap DJ and producer Madlib released his album WLIB AM: King of the Wigflip, which includes the song "Gamble on Ya Boy", based on an "I Found Love" sample from McCrae's album Melody of Life.

 In 2005, McCrae teamed up with the Soulpower organization, which is also responsible for the comebacks of Marva Whitney, Lyn Collins, Martha High, Bobby Byrd and RAMP.
 Her collaboration with Soulpower resulted in various live performances with the Soulpower All-Stars.
 In 2007, she appeared on several songs on Sounding Rick’s “Living in the Acoustic Projects” and again on his 2009 album “Blabbermouth”.

-Gwen McCrae released her latest single "Now I Found Love" in December 2010, released through Plain Truth Entertainment.
-"Now I Found Love" was mixed and produced by Steve Sola and composed by David Seagal.

-In June 2012, after performing on stage in England, she had a stroke which resulted in paralysis on the left side of her body and the inability to walk.
+McCrae released her single "Now I Found Love" in December 2010 through Plain Truth Entertainment.
+"Now I Found Love" was mixed and produced by Steve Sola and composed by David Seagal.{Reg.no.
+SR 666-530 Nov.21,2010} In June 2012, after performing on stage in England, she had a stroke that paralyzed the left side of her body and made her unable to walk.

+"Keep the Fire Burning" was included in The Vinyl Factory's 2016 list of 'The 100 Greatest Disco 12″s of All Time.
+In August 2018, UK duo Disclosure released a cover of "Funky Sensation".
+In 2021, German musician Cody Currie and English musician Eliza Rose released "Another Love", which sampled "Keep the Fire Burning".
+In their review of "Another Love", Rolling Stone magazine called McCrae's song a "dancefloor classic" that is "relentlessly funky".

-McCrae died at a care home in Miami on February 21, 2025, at the age of 81.
+McCrae died at a care home in Miami on February 21, 2025, at the age of 81 after battling illness.